Community Law Waikato - Te Tari Ture ā-Hapori o Waikato, believe that people have a right to know and understand the law.

 Some of the topics covered are “Your Job Your Future”, “Renting Your Own Place”, “Licencing, Cars & Driving”, “Money Wise”, and “Technology Users”.

-We offer the booklet in conjunction with short seminars presented at high schools and alternative education providers throughout the Waikato.
+This brief workshop is presented at high schools and alternative education providers throughout the Waikato.
 We often deliver a one-off seminar in assemblies but also cater for consecutive sessions such as "Gateway" or "Life skills" programs.

 "My favourite part of the session was learning about my rights and about truck shops".